aub-mind/Robust-Seizure-Prediction/README.md

 ## Introduction

-This repository contains the source code implementation used in the Paper titled Augmenting DL with Adversarial Training for Robust Prediction of Epilepsy Seizures https://dl.acm.org/doi/abs/10.1145/3386580.
+This repository contains the implementation used in the paper titled Augmenting DL with Adversarial Training for Robust Prediction of Epilepsy Seizures https://dl.acm.org/doi/abs/10.1145/3386580.

 ## Requirements